 What does a residence permit give in Turkey?

-A residence permit in Turkey allows you to live in the country for longer than 90 days a year or 60 consecutive days, freely leave and enter Turkey.
-A residence permit doesn't let you work for a Turkish company or do business in the country - for this it is necessary to obtain a work permit.
+A residence permit in Turkey allows you to live there for longer than 90 days a year or 60 consecutive days and freely leave and enter Turkey.
+A residence permit doesn't let you work for a Turkish company or do business in the country - for this, it is necessary to obtain a work permit.
 It doesn't prevent you from working remotely for a foreign company or starting a business in Turkey.

 How much money do I need for a residence permit in Turkey?